 Agissez en faveur d'Adilur Rahman Khan

-I condemn the denial of entry of human rights defender Adilur Rahman Khan, which I believe is solely motivated by his peaceful and legitimate work for human rights in Asia.
+I strongly condemn the continuous harassment of Odhikar and its staff, including Adilur Rahman Khan and A.S.M.
+Nasiruddin Elan, which I believe is solely motivated by their legitimate and peaceful work in the promotion and protection of human rights in Bangladesh.

-- Guarantee in all circumstances that all human rights defenders in Malaysia, foreign and local, are able to carry out their legitimate human rights activities without fear of reprisals and free of all restrictions.
+2. Guarantee in all circumstances that all human rights defenders in Bangladesh are able to carry out their legitimate human rights activities without fear of reprisals and free of all restrictions.